Xeonrx/Xeonrx/README.md

 # Contact Me
 As of right now, you can only contact me via Discord (vimm#3009)

-If you would like to support me, leave a star or follow!
+If you would like to support me, leave a star or a follow!